Skip to main content

 • “The graphics are excellently stylized and there's just enough character and diversity in buildings as to not look repetitive.”

-• “Graphics and optimization need to be improved a bit as the land doesn't fit the buildings and thus has weird jagged sides, but overall it's good.”
+• “Graphics and optimization need improvement as the land doesn't fit the buildings properly, causing weird jagged edges, though overall the graphics are good.”

 • optimization

-• “Due to stuttering and concerns for my laptop's well-being, I could barely play the game.”
+• “Due to stuttering and concern for my laptop's well-being, I could barely play the game.”

 • music